Interactive College of Technology

-Interactive College of Technology (ICT) is a chain of for-profit career colleges in the southern United States.
+The Interactive College of Technology (ICT) is a chain of for-profit career colleges headquartered in Chamblee, Georgia (a suburb of Atlanta), United States.
 The school has campuses in Georgia, Kentucky, and Texas.
 The school offers certificates, associate degrees, and continuing education and uses computer based training and hands on training as particular modes of instruction.

-Its main campus is in Chamblee, Georgia, a suburb of Atlanta.

 History

 In 1982, the school was established in Athens, Georgia, as Akers Computerized Learning Centers.
 From 1983 to 1986, five more campuses were added, including a location in Dallas, Texas.
 In 1986, Interactive Learning Systems acquired Akers Computerized Learning Centers and Elmer Smith became president of ICT.
 More campuses were added in Houston, Texas and Kentucky.
 In 1996, the organization was renamed Interactive College of Technology and its main campus moved to Chamblee, Georgia.
 In 2021, ICT filed federal racketeering charges against Minerva Capital Management for allegedly stealing proprietary information and money from the school.
 Minerva Capital had initially agreed to buy the schools for $44 million.